 How can you increase the dwell time of your customers?

-Considering that increasing the dwell time of your customers can lead to great shopper spend and thus more money in your pocket, there is no doubt about the fact that you need to know how to encourage it.
+Considering that increasing the dwell time of your customers can lead to great shopper spending and thus more money in your pocket, there is no doubt that you need to know how to encourage it.

 A word of warning though: this isn’t about forcing or tricking your customers into spending more time in your store.
 They’ll soon realise what you’re attempting to do and that could damage any trust that you might have built up.